czyssrs/FinQA/README.md

 ![alt text](https://github.com/czyssrs/FinQA/blob/main/eg-intro.png?raw=true)

 ## Updates
 05/04/2022 Fixed the bug of [table_row_to_text function](https://github.com/czyssrs/FinQA/blob/9e2006a6ed65279a01d62e92e61c02638c7c358d/code/utils/general_utils.py#L21), to be consistent with the table row format in the dataset.
+The original incorrect function causes label info leak and gives wrong results higher than actual ones for the retriever.
+The correct reuslts for FinQANet-Roberta-large should be 61.24 execution accuracy and 58.86 program accuracy.
+The results for all other baselines drop at the same magnitude.
+Please see the updated results in the leaderboards.

 04/29/2022 Fixed the bug of inconsistent formatting issues for postive and negative examples in [retriever/finqa_utils.py line 380](https://github.com/czyssrs/FinQA/blob/0603cdd9c68ab0af39efea65361ebfff2abc547c/code/retriever/finqa_utils.py#L380).